LOADING ...

 Where I my pay each night

-my songs to empty chairs
+Singing my songs to empty

 And going half tight

-And so the nights by like headlights
+And so the nights rolled by like

-Shining on a strip of tar
+on a lonesome strip of tar

-Like a on my guitar
+a pick on my guitar

-And we talked the singers
+And we talked about the

 And the we loved

-And the songs most forgot
+And the songs we'd forgot

-In that rundown bar they'd make last
+In that rundown bar make last call

 And I'd want to stop